Financial-Times/origami/apps/website/_posts/2023-05-31-newsletter.md

 - Minor [o-typography](https://registry.origami.ft.com/components/o-typography): added `professional` themes for body and links.
 - Minor [o-autocomplete](https://registry.origami.ft.com/components/o-autocomplete): added a `suggestionTemplate` override option.
 This function is used to override the default rendering of suggestion items in autocomplete, with a function that returns a custom HTML string for the given option.
 It is typically used when wanting to provide additional context or styling for each suggestion item.
 - Minor [o-banner](https://registry.origami.ft.com/components/o-banner): added a new `inverse-professional` themes.
-- Patch [o-header](https://registry.origami.ft.com/components/o-header): We improved scroll buttons behaviors on o-header subnav.
+- Patch [o-header](https://registry.origami.ft.com/components/o-header): We improved scroll button behaviour in the o-header subnav.